flaviostutz/ruller/README.md

 ## More resources

-* http://github.com/flaviostutz/ruller-sample-dsl - an example on how to build a DSL tool to generate Go Ruller code from an specific rule domain and build a Docker container with the REST api for your compiled rules
+* http://github.com/flaviostutz/ruller-sample-feature-flag - an example on how to build a DSL tool to generate Go Ruller code from a JSON and to build a Docker container with the REST api for your compiled rules

 ## Thanks, Maxmind!